No. 1005 - North Hobart - St Margaret's (1896-2007)

 The suburb of North Hobart, as the same suggests, is on the northern fringe of the city centre.
 It has evolved into a mixed residential and commercial area since it was developed in the 1830s.

-St Margaret’s Mission on Federal Street (previously called Colville Street) began as a mission room established in 1871 in adjoining Ware street.
-In 1896 this was replaced by the ‘Holy Trinity Mission Room’, which was renamed St Margaret’s Mission Hall after it was dedicated by Bishop Hay in 1926.
+St Margaret’s Mission on Federal Street (previously Colville Street) was established in 1885 as a 'mission room' located in neighbouring Ware street.
+In 1896 the Ware Street Mission was replaced by the ‘Holy Trinity Mission Room’ built on Federal Street.
+The 'Mission' was became known as St Margaret’s Mission Hall after it was dedicated by Bishop Hay in 1926.

 The Mercury records the laying of the Mission’s foundation stone in January 1896: